unthingable/monster-jam/docs/README.md

 To select a device and a page: whichever device was selected last on a track will be the device controlled in Slice mode.
 Same goes for remote control pages within a device.
 You can use Device Selector to quickly select a device on each track.

+### Track & Project Remotes

+In addition to device remote controls, MonsterJam can control track-level and project-level remote parameters via the touch strips.

+* **CONTROL+MACRO**: Toggle between device remotes and track/project remote scope.
+The scope is sticky — it persists when CONTROL is deactivated and reactivated.
+* **PAGE LEFT/PAGE RIGHT**: Navigate remote control pages within the current scope.
+* Track buttons in remote scope fall through to track selection (same as in device remote mode).

+MonsterJam auto-selects between track and project remotes based on the cursor track:
+* **Regular track** → track remotes (warm yellow/orange alternating strip colors)
+* **Master track** → project remotes (white/cyan alternating strip colors)

+To set up track or project remotes, use Bitwig's remote control page editor on the track or project level.

 # Step Sequencer (WIP)